comtravo/grafana-dashboards/README.md

 ## Introduction

 This project (very much a WIP) generates dynamic Grafana canned dashboards and alerts for various services that are running on AWS.
-This project assumes that you are running [InfluxDB](https://www.influxdata.com/products/influxdb/) as the time series database and using [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) for scraping cloudwatch metrics.
-This project also contains [Terraform](https://www.terraform.io/) modules in the [terraform_modules](./terraform_modules/) folder to integrate with your Terraform code.
-This project makes use of [Grafanalib](https://grafanalib.readthedocs.io/en/latest/index.html) to generate dashboards and alerts
+This project uses Cloudwatch metrics and logs to display dashboards and create alerts.
+This project also contains companion [Terraform](https://www.terraform.io/) modules in the [terraform_modules](./terraform_modules/) folder to integrate with your Terraform code.
+This project makes use of [Grafanalib](https://grafanalib.readthedocs.io/en/latest/index.html) to generate dashboards and alerts.

 ## Requirements